WHO IS IT FOR?

 WHAT HAPPENS NEXT?

-Once an actor has completed the Core Training program, they will be eligible to enroll in on-going Scene Study to further apply the techniques learned in Core 1.
+Once an actor has completed the Core Training program, they will be eligible to enroll in on-going Scene Study to further apply the techniques learned in the Core Program.

 Payment plans available!